ArchitectLab/.github/profile/README.md

 <img align="right" width="200" height="auto" alt="" src="../images/invite.png"/>

-- Access your assigned repositories through GitHub Classroom links provided in the assignment.
+- Access your assigned repositories through GitHub Classroom links provided in the assignment (via Canvas).
 - Commit and push your work regularly.
 - Follow the project instructions in each repository’s README.